zemogle/astrosource/README.md

 `--target-file` *[required parameter]*

 `--indir` [parameter] Path of directory containing LCO data files.
-If none is given, autovar assumes the current directory
+If none is given, astrosource assumes the current directory

 `--format` [parameter] input file format.
 If not `fz`, `fits`, or `fit` assumes the input files are photometry files with correct headers.
 If image files given, code will extra photometry from FITS extension.
 Defaults to `fz`.